grenadier56/dl_fianl_project/README.md

 the project contains several experiments exploring different options :
   1. for the feature extractor comparsion : please run dl_final_project16.ipython and dl_final_project19.ipython
-  2. for the dropout rate comparsion: please run dl_final_project16_dor.ipython
+  2. for the dropout rate comparsion: please run dl_final_project16_dropout.ipython
-  3. for the optimizer comparsion: please run dl_final_project_opt.ipython
+  3. for the optimizer comparsion: please run dl_final_project16_opt.ipython

 please note the code will only need to pretrain the input images once and save the feature extracted as feature16/19.pkl file, once can break the running after the file is generated and use the saved one to continue the work.